 What goes up usually comes down.
 Blame it on energy.
-Having risen to the task of getting us off, the jangadeiros now stood in numb silence around the icebox, eating their bland bolacha crackers.
-We still had plenty of those left, and gnawing on a particularly tough one, I didn’t know whether to be happy or sad about that.
+Having risen to the task of getting us off, the jangadeiros now stood in numb silence around the icebox, munching on their bland bolacha crackers.
+We still had plenty of those left, and chewing on a particularly tough one, I didn’t know whether to be happy or sad about that.
 On the one hand they provided some needed calories (empty as empty could be).
-On the other, they made me wish for a toaster, fresh cream butter, and some of my thick-cut cara cara marmalade to spoon on top.
+On the other, they made me wish for a toaster, fresh cream butter, and some thick-cut marmalade to slather on top.

 please!
 Hot or cold, black or white, bitter or sweet, espresso, Turkish, French press, freeze dried, percolated, drip, cold brewed, boiled — ANYTHING!
 Anything but decaf.
-I would even have settled for flavored coffee — God forbid! — hazelnut or vanilla, an abomination if ever there was one, worse even than fruit flavored beer.
-And would you like some sprinkles on top?
+I would even have settled for flavored coffee—God forbid—hazelnut or vanilla, an abomination if ever there was one, worse even than fruit flavored beer.
+And would you like some sprinkles with that?

 JUST STOP FUSSING AND DRINK IT!

 At least the sun was up and warming my backside, and the heat felt soothing.
 But I knew it was just a matter of time before soothing turned into uncomfortable, which would quickly be followed by really fucking hot!
 When breakfast was over, both Ze and João went below to get some sleep.
 Mamede also needed the rest, but it was his responsibility to get us back to the beach.